theborakompanioni/azure-docs.de-de/articles/documentdb/documentdb-developing-with-multiple-regions.md

 <properties
-   pageTitle="Entwickeln mit regionsübergreifenden DocumentDB-Konten | Microsoft Azure" description="Erfahren Sie, wie Sie über Azure DocumentDB, einen vollständig verwalteten NoSQL-Datenbankdienst, auf Ihre auf mehrere Regionen verteilten Daten zugreifen." services="documentdb" documentationCenter="" authors="kiratp"
+   pageTitle="Developing with multiple regions in DocumentDB | Microsoft Azure" description="Learn how to access your data in multiple regions from Azure DocumentDB, a fully managed NoSQL database service." services="documentdb" documentationCenter="" authors="kiratp"